LAL (band): History

-LAL formed in 1998.
 LAL has produced four studio albums, including Corners (2002), and Warm Belly High Power (2004), which was named the best soul album of 2004 by Exclaim!.

 LAL have also performed in a variety of festivals and venues across Canada, Europe, and Pakistan.
 They received support from the Canada Council for the Arts for composing and recording in 2006–2007.
 LAL's third album is Deportation; the album featured 20 guest artists.

 LAL released the album Find Safety in 2016.
 LAL announced the release of a new album titled Meteors Could Come Down which released on 6 November 2020.